 First things first ... if you look at my fees as a cost, I'm always going to seem expensive.
 If you look at my fees as an investment, then you're getting an excellent value.

 To maximize conversion, I need to spend significant time working on your copy.
 I need to complete a thorough research process (40% of the project time) then I need to spend ample time writing and revising.
 And that's before you see the copy and recommend tweaks and changes.
 I like to produce at least two different versions of the copy to test.
 Once the copy is live and we discover which version is producing the best results, additional versions should be tested based on the winner.
-I like to try to beat my own controls.
+I try to beat my own controls.

 Yes ... it's a long process but it will ultimately yield the highest possible conversion.